DTJF/fbdoc/src/doc/Files.md

 The file contains the names of all functions in the source code.
-Member functions of a UDT are listed as they are named in the function body (ie TypeName.FunctionName).
+Member functions of a UDT are listed as they are named in the function body (ie. TypeName.FunctionName).
 The first line is empty.
 Further lines contain the names, one in each line, including the dot in case of a member function.
 The lines \b must be separated by a single line feed character (LINUX line end = 'CHR(10)').
-So be careful when we edit on DOS / windows (ie use Geany and switch to LF line ends).
+So be careful when we edit on DOS / windows (ie. use Geany and switch to LF line ends).

 This file is needed when running as a filter for Doxygen to create